dazarn/RXOS/README.md

 # RXOS
-Ubuntu-based OS dedicated to mining with AMD cards (currently only RXxxx) Test 2
+Ubuntu-based OS dedicated to mining with AMD cards (currently only RXxxx).